-Setting Description EAP-TTLS The TTLS protocol is supported by all clients.
-Specify the following: Inner Authentication Method-Select the protocol used to authenticate the username and password (None, PAP, or MSCHAPv2).
+Setting Description EAP-TTLS Inner Authentication Method-Select the protocol used to authenticate the username and password (None, PAP, or MSCHAPv2).
 The None option is valid only for Android devices.
-Username and Password-Enter the <user> and <password> variables.</password></user> Outer Identity-Specify an alternate username to be used outside the apprented tunnel such as apprenticed to some selection. the encrypted tunnel, such as anonymous, to conceal the user's identity in unencrypted packets.
+Username and Password-Enter the <user> and <password> variables.</password></user> Outer Identity-Specify an alternate username to be used outside the encrypted tunnel, such as anonymous, to conceal the user's identity in unencrypted packets.
 Trusted Server Name(s)-Specify the IP address or fully qualified domain name of one or more trusted RADIUS servers used by the network.
 Multiple servers must be separated by a semicolon.
 Trusted CA Certificate-For Windows clients, select the Trusted Root CA of the RADIUS server certificate, even if the device certificate is signed by an intermediate CA. The Trusted Root CA must be configured in a certificate profile before it can be selected here (see "Defining Certificate Profiles") < XREF > .
 Also, if the RADIUS server certificate is signed by an intermediate CA, then the public intermediate CA must be configured in a certificate profile to ensure that the intermediate CA is downloaded to the client along with the Wi-Fi TTLS profile configuration.
 For iOS, MAC OS X, and Android clients, if the RADIUS server certificate is signed by an intermediate CA, create a certificate profile for the intermediate CA, and then select the certificate here.
 The certificate profile ensures that the intermediate CA is downloaded to the client.

-Setting Description Roles Select one of the following options: Policy applies to ALL roles-To apply this profile to all users.
+Setting Description Roles Select one of the following options: • Policy applies to ALL roles-To apply this profile to all users.
 Policy applies to SELECTED roles-To apply this profile only to users who are mapped to roles in the Selected roles list.
 Make sure to add roles to this list from the Available roles list.
 Policy applies to all roles OTHER THAN those selected below-To apply this profile to all users except for those who map to the roles in the Selected roles list.
 Make sure to add roles to this list from the Available roles list.